ydrive/EasySynth/README.md

 - Choose the desired rendering targets using checkboxes
 - Choose the output image format for each target
   - jpeg - 8-bit image output intended for visual inspection due to lossy jpeg compression,
-  - png - 8-bit image output with lossless png compression, but with zero alpha, making the images appear transparent when previewed
+  - png - 8-bit image output with lossless png compression
   - exr - 16-bit image output with lossless exr compression, to open them with OpenCV in Python use `cv2.imread(img_path, cv2.IMREAD_ANYCOLOR | cv2.IMREAD_ANYDEPTH)`
 - Choose the output images width and height
   - Choosing a different aspect ratio than the selected camera actor aspect ratio can result in an unexpected field of view in the output images